Weakened Netanyahu's offer for unity government rebuffed by rival Gantz

-JERUSALEM (Reuters) - Israel’s weakened Prime Minister Benjamin Netanyahu saw his offer on Thursday for a coalition with his strongest political rival, Benny Gantz, swiftly rebuffed after failing to secure a governing majority in a tight election.
+JERUSALEM (Reuters) - Israel’s weakened Prime Minister Benjamin Netanyahu saw his offer on Thursday of a coalition with his strongest political rival swiftly rebuffed after failing to secure a governing majority in a tight election.

 Netanyahu’s surprise move was an abrupt change of strategy for the right-wing leader.
-Its rejection could spell weeks of wrangling after Tuesday’s election, which followed an inconclusive national ballot in April.
+Benny Gantz’s rejection of this offer could spell weeks of wrangling after Tuesday’s election, which followed an inconclusive national ballot in April.

-Gantz’s centrist Blue and White party emerged from the second round of voting this year slightly ahead of Netanyahu’s Likud, but also short of enough supporters in the 120-member parliament for a ruling bloc.
+Gantz’s centrist Blue and White party emerged from the second round of voting this year slightly ahead of Netanyahu’s Likud but lacking the numbers in the 120-member parliament to form a ruling bloc.

 Netanyahu, Israel’s longest-serving leader, said in a video clip in which he urged Gantz, the country’s former military chief, to meet him “as soon as today”, that he had pledged during the election campaign to form a right-wing, Likud-led government.